lanliu0726/hardware-waveform-analysis-toolkit/README.md

 This is a small Python project for analysing periodic PWM waveform data from CSV files.

-I built it while learning Python for hardware-related data processing.
 The program reads time-voltage data, detects waveform edges, calculates common timing parameters, and saves the results as a plot and a CSV file.

 ## What it does